SpaghettiHub/maas/docs/usr/markdown/how-to-connect-maas-networks-5164.md

 4. Select *Reserve range* and choose either *Reserve range* or *Reserve dynamic range*.
 Note that if you choose a dynamic range, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.

-5. A window will appear, allowing you to enter a *Start IP address* and *End IP address
+5. A window will appear, allowing you to enter a *Start IP address* and *End IP address*.

 6. If you didn't select a dynamic range, you may optionally enter a *Purpose* for the range.